 Encaustic on wood panel

 James O'Shea has been praised for years for his work as a colorist, producing layer upon layer of transparent color to create compositions that are architectural with organic gestural, strokes.
-This square work has a stunning palette in many shades of mint, jade, olive, chartreuse, and spring green, with accents of teal, clay, and dark yellow.
-The work is constructed of several pieces of wood panel, giving it a slightly uneven, handmade quality.
-It is complimented by a thin, light wood frame and a wire is fastened to the back for instant, professional-quality hanging.
+This square work has a stunning palette in earth tone shades of navy blue, forest green, moss green and rusted burgundy.
+This abstract gouache painting is complimented with a handmade white painted wood frame with museum glass.

 Carrie Haddad has been exhibiting Mr. O'Shea's work in the gallery for more than 15 years.
 A true master of mediums, this artist works in oil, gouache, fresco secco, acrylic and collage.